usefulalgorithm/usefulalgorithm/README.md

 - _You Only Die 1nce_, by Freddie Gibbs
 - _Skylla_, by Ruth Goller
 - _Great Doubt_, by Astrid Sonne
+- _Larderello_, by Dos Monos
+- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA

 </details>